 Other frequently used data formats are the netCDF and BUFR format developed for archiving atmospheric data.
-The manual conversion of a binary file to a netCDF or BUFR file is performed with for an and the second of the converted file is '.NC' ('.BUF' respectively) like in MyFileName.HPC.NC (MyFileName.HPC.BUF respectively) Automatic conversion to netCDF and / or BUFR formats during measurements is activated in the Define Directories and Data Formats menu.
-Additional useful information added to the netCDF and BUFR file's global attribute list can be entered by clicking .
-The Define Local Settings menu pops up:
+The manual conversion of a binary file to a netCDF or BUFR file is performed with meter or BUFR.
+The file extension of the converted file is '.NC' ('.BUF' respectively) like in MyFileName.HPC.NC (MyFileName.HPC.BUF respectively) Automatic conversion to netCDF and / or BUFR formats during measurements is activated in the Define Directories and Data Formats menu.
+Additional useful information added to the netCDF and BUFR file's global attribute list can be entered by clicking A. The Define Local Settings menu pops up: